 The brief was to provide an environmentally healthy solution to the Edward Bulmer: Pots of Paint company, in place of their current packaging model.
 At the time of the brief, Pots of Paint used a gamut of unsustaining materials, such as plastics and steel.
 Steel is a great material, created to last, thus provided a sufficient container.
-The downfall however is that after use, it spends large amounts of energy for the recycling process to reconfigure its form; this being the more fortunate scenario, as many used paint containers will travel to landfill.
+The downfall however is that after use, it spends large amounts of energy for the recycling process to reconfigure its form; this being the more fortunate scenario, as after use, many paint containers would travel straight to landfill.

 The briefing was ensued with a myriad of research collections, including findings from a visit to the Centre for Alternative Technology in Wales.
-My packaging solution would come in the form of a practical design, made by materials that are 100% disposable in an environmentally friendly fashion.
+My packaging solution would come in the form of a practical design, made by materials that are 100 percent disposable in an environmentally friendly fashion.

 I added an additional label to describe and display the colour of the paint inside, as I discovered many customers found that they had no way of deciding on a colour without opening the container, which of course then makes the paint non-returnable.
 I designed this to look like a dictionary description, which keeps to the formality of the Pots of Paint brand.